-An approved Plan of Study (revised if necessary to match your transcript) and a Graduation Clearance Form must be submitted to the Graduate College (the deadline changes each semester).
+A final revised Plan of Study (if needed) and a Graduation Clearance Form must be submitted to the Graduate College (the deadline changes each semester).
 Once the Graduation Clearance form as been approved by the Graduate College, the student must complete the Application for Graduation through the Office of the Registrar.